amatov/FragmentomicsSubclinicalDisease/README.md

 - **License:** see [LICENSE](LICENSE) -- research/educational use.

 ## About

-Utilization of cfDNA fragment size patterns ​for disease detection & classification ​based on low-coverage WGS data

 We consider the relative entropy between cohorts’ cfDNA fragment lengths and test two hypotheses.